Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Subscribe now for natural pregnancy updates based on your due date!

-Just when you thought you couldn’t pee anymore, you’re back in the bathroom.
-Haha!
+Speaking of fluid levels, just when you thought you couldn’t pee anymore, you’re back in the bathroom.

-Take heart that the end is in sight!
+Take heart, as the end is in sight!
 You are SO CLOSE to the main event.

 It’s not too late to do the Mama Natural Birth Class, which is all online, on-demand, and on your own time.
 You can go as fast or as slow as you like.
 Heck, you could do the whole thing this weekend!
-(But at 32 weeks, you’re probably not in that big of a rush.)
+Plus, we have a phenomenal, super active Facebook group where we support each other every step of the way.

 Click here to learn more about the class!